Aman Publicity Services, Powered by Nixxar Mediawale, Unveil Asset-Backed DOOH Investment Model, Vasai-Virar - www.lokmattimes.com

 Aman Publicity Services, Powered by Nixxar Mediawale, Unveil Asset-Backed DOOH Investment Model, Vasai-Virar

-PNN Mumbai (Maharashtra) [India], June 6: In a landmark initiative blending advertising, real estate, and investment innovation, Aman Publicity ...
+Mumbai (Maharashtra) [India], June 6: In a landmark initiative blending advertising, real estate, and investment innovation, Aman Publicity Services, ...

 Mumbai (Maharashtra) [India], June 6: In a landmark initiative blending advertising, real estate, and investment innovation, Aman Publicity Services, in collaboration with Nixxar Mediawale (an authorised Direct Sales Agent of The Times Group), has launched a pioneering Digital Out-of-Home (DOOH) asset investment platform within the rapidly developing Vasai-Virar Municipal Corporation (VVCMC) region.